oxfordcontrol/COSMO.jl/README.md

 A set of benchmark problems with conic constraints has been collected and made available here:
 [https://github.com/migarstka/SDP_Benchmark_Problems](https://github.com/migarstka/SDP_Benchmark_Problems)
 ## Settings
-Settings can be specified using the `OSSDPSettings` struct.
+Settings can be specified using the `QOCS.Settings` struct.
 The following settings are available:

 Argument | Description | Values (default)
 --- | --- | ---